 - 1.3.1 Figure 1 shows the location of the Application Site and its environs.
 The Application Site was formerly occupied by an Acid Factory which was already demolished.
-Currently, the Application Site is for open storage purpose without building structure. - 1.3.2 The Application Site is bounded by Castle Peak Road -Tsing Lung Tau on southern side.
+Currently, the Application Site is vacant without building structure. - 1.3.2 The Application Site is bounded by Castle Peak Road -Tsing Lung Tau on southern side.
 It is surrounded by Vale Villa - Hong Kong Garden to the north, Hong Kong Garden to the west and Hong Kong Garden Commercial Complex (shopping mall) to the east.
 Seashore is on the opposite side of Castle Peak Road at over 40m apart. - 1.3.3 The surrounding is dominated by existing residential development and associated facilities (e.g. shopping mall of the residential development).
 A vacant site is located to the further north for G/IC uses.
 There is no industrial use and no I/R interface problem is not anticipated. - 1.3.4 A section of Castle Peak Road is provided with semi-enclosure of about 175m length in front of Blocks 22 to 24 of Hong Kong Garden which is on west side of the Application Site.
+An existing footbridge crossing Castle Peak Road is to the south of the Application Site.